anodynos/uRequire/readme.md

 * If you stick to the standard AMD or nodeJs, you're fine on that side.
 And if you avoid using any DOM/node features (like node's `require.resolve()`) you get 'running on the other side' for free.

-* If you use AMD 'relaxed' form, but want to go back to AMD strict for web's sake: At any time (with > v0.3) you can convert your 'relaxed' urequire source to strict AMD and get done with it.
-You 'll never need urequire again (but I'm sure you 'll come back!).
+* If you use AMD 'relaxed' form, but want to go back to AMD strict for web's sake: At any time (with > v0.3) you can convert your 'relaxed' uRequire source to strict AMD and get done with it.
+You 'll never need uRequire again (but I'm sure you 'll come back!).
 And your code will still be able to convert to UMD so it runs on node.

 * If you use nodeJs with and have used the asynch `require([], function(){})`, and you want to go back to strict node format, you "ll have some more work to do converting to `var a = require('a')` and changing its asynch nature, but it should'nt be so hard (the other way around is much harder).